srodrig284/liri-node-app/README.md

      ```

    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
-     * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>
+     * If you haven't watched ["Mr. Nobody,"] then you should (http://www.imdb.com/title/tt0485947/)
      * It's on Netflix!

 4. `node dixby.js do-what-it-says`